TheMutta/stablemod/README.md

 Today, stablemod is being constantly developing and is racing towards its first alpha release.
 It is **NOT** ready for use, not nearly so.
 Expect frequent updates being pushed and code being modified until the API stabilizes.

 ### Building and Testing
-In the repo are provided scripts to handly compile all the subrepos and to test them with the obviously named script.
+In the repo are provided scripts to handly compile all the components and to test them with the obviously named script.

 A new config utility couple with a comprehensive expandable build system is in the works for the near future.

+Stablemod can also be ran as a normal Linux binary!
+(Shocking revealation!).

 #### Requirements
  - Qemu System x86_64, Aarch64, Riscv64